renaissance-publishing/renaissance/src/chapters/24-languages.md

 - **GR**: the sounds that Gnolls and Ratfolk can make (commonly described as “several coyotes having seizures”)
 - **DDK**: the sounds that Dragons, Drakes and Kobolds can make (commonly described as “a rasping song-bird”)

-## Common Languages
+## Languages of the Commonwealth

 ### Ashen

-Ashen is the common language of the Ash Elven population of the Haven Isles.
+Ashen is a complex and irregular language spoken primarily by Ash Elves.

 - **Group**: HHED
-- **Mutually Intelligible**: Keillou (-30), Weal (-30)
+- **Partially Intelligible**: Keillou (-10), Merchant Voyager (-10), Weal (-20), Shipwright Hud (-20)

-Ashen is a complex and irregular language, derived from the many languages carried to the Haven Isles by Wood and Shade Elves, combined with Weal (as spoken by Human and Halfling settlers), and even partly influenced by Hel (as spoken by the Shipwright Dwarven).
+- **Special**: Ashen is a difficult language to learn, imposing a -10 penalty on related checks.

+Ashen is the highly complex and irregular language spoken by the Ash Elves of the Haven Isles.
+It is a complex synthesis of several languages: while its earliest roots lie in Keillou (the language of the Shade Elves), it has since been influenced heavily by the (unrelated) languages of various Wood Elf and Shifter tribes, by Haven Weal, by Shipwright Hud, and even by Autumn Caravaneer.

+On the one hand, Ashen is a very expressive language; it has access to a rich pallet of widely-varied elements.
+On the other hand, it is *very* difficult to learn, being composed as it is of a half-dozen different languages.

 [[designnote]]
 |
-| In an earlier draft of the document, Ashen was called *Islander Elvish*; it was renamed to more clearly associate it with the Ash Elves.
+|In an earlier draft of the document, Ashen was called *Islander Elvish*; it was renamed to more clearly associate it with the Ash Elves.

+### Autumn Caravaneer

+A language commonly spoken by Halfling caravaneers.

+- **Group**: HHED
+- **Partially Intelligible**: some other Halfling languages

+Autumn Caravaneer is the language commonly used by Halfling caravaneers.
+It is derived from an older language commonly spoken by Halflings in the region, but it has been heavily influenced by the language spoken by the people of Automn's Hold — Weal.

 ### Commonwealth Standard